6.3 Borrowing: Access Without Ownership Transfer

 andText(String)

 .
-If multiple mutable references were allowed, one reference might be interacting with theText
+If multiple exclusive references were allowed, one reference might be interacting with theText

 variant (e.g., reading theString

 ’s length or characters).
-Simultaneously, another mutable reference could change the enum’s variant toInt(42)
+Simultaneously, another exclusive reference could change the enum’s variant toInt(42)

 .
 This would overwrite the memory that the first reference assumes holds validString